Overview of this site

 how to protect them, is one of the greatest challenges of this century.

-As a major element of the world's terrestrial ecosystems and biodiversity, the ground
+As a major element of the world's terrestrial ecosystems and biodiversity, ground

 beetles play an important role in maintaining the health of the Earth's biosphere.